Prepare the Application Environment

 ...where:

-• FEEDER_HEYWHATSTHAT_ALTS is a comma delimited list of altitudes in meters for which the map will display a theoretical maximum range; a common starting position is 3000 meters and 12000 meters
+* `FEEDER_HEYWHATSTHAT_ALTS` is a comma delimited list of altitudes in feet for which the map will display a theoretical maximum range; a common starting point is 10000,40000

 For example: